rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/metrics/visualise-metrics.md

 pre: "c. "
 weight: 542
 ---
-In this quick how-to guide on visualizing metrics data, you will first publish data to a topic in rate mode by executing the command below on the device.
+In this quick how-to guide on visualizing metrics from a ROS topic, you will publish data to a topic in rate mode by executing the command below on the device.